Kim Zolciak-Biermann Shows Off Cleavage In Low-Cut White Swimsuit

 Kim Zolciak-Biermann sure knows how to do vacation right!

-The Don’t Be Tardy star has been in Turks and Caicos with her family this week and luckily for fans — it almost feels as though they went along on the trip.
+The Don’t Be Tardy star has been in Turks and Caicos with her family this week, and luckily for fans, it almost feels as though they went along on the trip.
 Kim and her two eldest daughters, Ariana and Brielle Biermann, have been taking to their social media pages to show off their amazing trip as well as their awesome figure in bikinis.

 Kim was the latest one of the beautiful trio of ladies to share a photo with her 3 million Instagram followers.
 In the image, the mother of six sits on a blue cushioned chair and puts her feet up on the fire pit just in front of her.
-The reality star looks incredible as she flaunts her bronzed skin in a sexy white one-piece swimsuit that dips pretty low — showing off ample amount of cleavage.
+The reality star looks incredible as she flaunts her bronzed skin in a sexy white one-piece swimsuit that dips pretty low, showing off ample amount of cleavage.

 The 40-year-old definitely looks like she’s ready for a day at the beach with her hair in a high ponytail as well as a pair of big aviator sunglasses on her face.
 So far, the image has earned the blonde bombshell a ton of attention with over 17,000 followers clicking the like button and 250 others leaving comments on the post.